HIV/Chlamydia/Gonorrhea Testing FAQ

-Annual testing for chlamydia and gonorrhea is recommended for young men/women who are sexually active.
+Annual testing for chlamydia and gonorrhea is recommended for young people who are sexually active.

 What is the "Window Period"?

 The majority of individuals will develop antibodies to HIV within 3-6 months of infection.
-HIV tests detect antibodies to HIV, not the virus itself.
+The HIV testing device used in the Student Wellness Center detects antibodies to HIV, not the virus itself.
 Therefore, re-testing may be necessary for people who have been potentially exposed to HIV within the window period prior to being tested.
 The test is approximately 99.8% accurate after six months.

 How long does the HIV antibody test take?

-A HIV Test Counselor will talk to you for approximately 20 minutes during your appointment to assess your HIV risk and ways to reduce that risk.
+An HIV Test Counselor will talk to you for approximately 20 minutes during your appointment to assess your HIV risk and ways to reduce that risk.
 The actual test itself takes approximately 30 seconds to complete.
-After taking the ADVANCE test, a client waits approximately 20 minutes for his/her results.
+After taking the ADVANCE test, a client waits approximately 20 minutes for their results.

 How is the HIV test administered?